bleuf1sh/git-byLines/README.md

 ## What makes this different than other approaches out there?
 There are no specific commands to remember or configurations to setup before use.
-The code is triggered upon any **git commit** command within any git repo.
+The code is triggered upon any **git commit** command performed within any git repo.

 ## How does it work?
-git-byLines overloads the git command via shell alias and is triggered upon any **git commit** command.
+git-byLines overloads the git command via shell function and is triggered upon any **git commit** command.
-It can also be triggered manually via the shell alias **byLines**.
+It can also be triggered manually via the shell function **byLines**.

-A config file named **.config.byLines.json** is automatically generated inside of each repo and can be safely added to source control.
+A config file named `.config.byLines.json` is automatically generated inside of each repo and is reccomended to be added to source control.

 ## Manual Install
 1. Clone this repo do a directory of your choosing
-1. Look at additionsToBashProfile.sh for examples of the aliases to manually add to your shell
+1. Look at `additionsToBashProfile.sh` for examples of the aliases to manually add to your shell

 </br>